Research Interests

 Methane is the second most important anthropogenic greenhouse gas after CO2.
 As a short-lived climate forcing agent (lifetime ~10 years), it provides a lever for slowing near-term climate change.
 Major anthropogenic sources of methane include oil/gas exploration and use, livestock, landfills, coal mining, and rice cultivation.
 Wetlands are the dominant natural source.
 The magnitude and spatial distribution of methane sources is highly uncertain and difficult to constrain.

-Fig. Simulated methane concentrations using emissions constrained by satellite observations.
+Figure: Simulated methane concentrations using emissions constrained by satellite observations.

 Objectives: